AKUA MIND BODY

 On the other hand, we tend to become depressed and anxious when we are isolated or are surrounded by individuals who tear us down.
 COVID-19 is a perfect example of how isolation can be incredibly stressful for many individuals and can lead to feelings of depression and anxiety.

-Studies have also shown that loneliness has consequences associated with our cognitive health: it’s been linked to problems with attention, executive function, and is even the risk for dementia.
+Studies have also shown that loneliness has consequences associated with our cognitive health: it’s been linked to problems with attention, and executive function, and is even the risk for dementia.
 Our cognitive health is an essential pillar of our mental health as a decline in our thought processing, and memory often goes hand in hand with depression.

 Are the social media connections good enough?